lin380/coursebook/docs/03-understanding-data.md

 A key feature of a sample is that it is purposely selected.
 Samples are not simply a collection or set of data from the population.
 Samples are rigorously selected with an explicit target population in mind.
 In text analysis a purposely sampled collection of texts, of the type defined here, is known as a __corpus.__ For this same reason a set of texts or documents which have not been selected along a purposely selected sampling frame is not a corpus.
 The sampling frame, and therefore the populations modeled, in any given corpus most likely will vary and for this reason it is not a safe assumption that any given corpus is equally applicable for any and every research question.
 Corpus development (i.e. sampling) is purposeful, and the characteristics of the corpus development process should be made explicit through documentation.
 Therefore vetting a corpus sample for its applicability to a research goal is a key step in that a research must take to ensure the integrity of the research findings.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">The Brown Corpus is widely recognized as one of the first large, machine-readable corpora.
+\BeginKnitrBlock{rmdquestion}<div class="rmdquestion">The Brown Corpus is widely recognized as one of the first large, machine-readable corpora.
 It was compiled by @Kucera1967.
 Consult the [documentation for this corpus](http://korpus.uib.no/icame/brown/bcm.html).
 Can you determine what language population this corpus aims to represent?
-Given the sampling frame for this corpus (in the documentation and summarized in Figure \@ref(fig:brown-distribution)), what types of research might this corpus support or not support?</div>\EndKnitrBlock{rmdnote}
+Given the sampling frame for this corpus (in the documentation and summarized in Figure \@ref(fig:brown-distribution)), what types of research might this corpus support or not support?</div>\EndKnitrBlock{rmdquestion}

 <div class="figure" style="text-align: center">
 <img src="03-understanding-data_files/figure-html/brown-distribution-1.png" alt="Brown Corpus of Written American English" width="90%" />